Ypertex/blog/content/articles/better-decision-making/index.md

 #### Example 1: Choosing a Vacation Destination

 Imagine I'm planning my next vacation.
-The *job to be done* is to spend the best possible vacation---which obviously is subjective.
+The *job to be done* is to spend the best possible vacation—which obviously is subjective.
 I've come up with the following two options:

 * Option A: Go on a city trip to Rome
 * Option B: Go on a safari in Tanzania